-Before or after your arrival, contact our Official Visitor Services by telephone, email or live chat for even more advice on how to maximize your Orlando experience.
-Our friendly, knowledgeable Vacation Guides offer trusted resources and unbiased destination information, including discounted attraction tickets, trip-planning advice, dining and entertainment options, and more.
-It’s a one-stop shop for the ultimate Orlando vacation!
+Before or after your arrival, contact our Vacation Planning Services by telephone, email or live chat for even more advice on how to maximize your Orlando experience.
+Our friendly, knowledgeable Vacation Planners offer trusted resources and unbiased destination information, including discounted attraction tickets, trip-planning advice, dining and entertainment options, and more.
+It’s a one-stop shop for the ultimate Orlando vacation.

 You can visit Orlando with confidence knowing that our businesses are working closely with health experts and local governments to ensure your health and safety during your stay.
-For the latest information, visit our Healthy Travel & What’s Open page.
+And now, Visit Orlando is proud to partner with Orlando Health, a not-for-profit healthcare organization that serves the southeastern United States.
+For the latest information, visit our Healthy Travel page.

 Call it a hunch, but we have a feeling you’ll want to visit our theme parks and attractions while you’re in Orlando.
 Read up on the following suggestions before you go.

 Save on discount tickets: Orlando Theme Parks & Attractions

 - Orlando’s major theme parks are all located within a 15-mile radius.

 - Walt Disney World® Resort is in Lake Buena Vista, about 17 miles southwest of downtown Orlando.